ajwills72/rminr/docs/intro-rstudio.md

 **Web browser** (recommended) - Go to an <a href = "https://rstudio.plymouth.ac.uk" target = "blank">RStudio server</a> and log on, using the username and password you have been given.

+_NOTE_: RStudio works on most web browsers (e.g. Firefox, Safari, Chrome) but does not work that well on the default web browser in Windows 10 ("Edge").
+If you're using Windows, I recommend [downloading Firefox](https://www.mozilla.org/en-US/firefox/new/) and using that.
+Firefox is free and open source.

 **Install on your own machine** - Alternatively, you can install RStudio on your own laptop or desktop.
 It's completely free, and will probably take around 30 minutes to install.
 Follow these [step-by-step instructions](install-rstudio.md).

 ## Using RStudio